+C. IS STAFF TRAINING SUFFICIENT: YES NO

+RATIONAL:

+D. ARE METRO COG'S FINANCIAL RESOURCES SUFFICIENT TO FUND THE NEEDED LANGUAGE ASSISTANCE: YES NO

+RATIONAL:

+E. DOES METRO COG FULLY COMPLY WITH THE GOALS OF THE CURRENT ADOPTED LEP: YES NO

+If no, what amendments need to occur, to bring Metro COG into compliance:

+When will these amendments occur:

+OFDTIFIC ATE

+CERTIFICATE

-C. IS STAFF TRAINING SUFFICIENT: YES NO RATIONAL: D. ARE METRO COG'S FINANCIAL RESOURCES SUFFICIENT TO FUND THE NEEDED LANGUAGE ASSISTANCE: YES NO RATIONAL: E. DOES METRO COG FULLY COMPLY WITH THE GOALS OF THE CURRENT ADOPTED LEP: YES NO If no, what amendments need to occur, to bring Metro COG into compliance: When will these amendments occur: CERTIFICATE I,, represent Metro COG as the Title VI, limited English proficience Disabilities Act Coordinator, and warrant the answers that have been made to each and all of the foregoing q to the best of my knowledge and belief. y, and Americ uestions are ful ans with I and true Signature of Metro COG Executive Director, Date:
+I,, represent Metro COG as the Title VI, limited English proficient Disabilities Act Coordinator, and warrant the answers that have been made to each and all of the foregoing to the best of my knowledge and belief.

+Date :

-whom is the Title VI - limited English proficiency - Americans with Disabilities Act Coordinator
+Signature of Metro COG Executive Director, whom is the Title VI - limited English proficiency - Americans with Disabilities Act Coordinator